University of Eastern Finland

-The University of Eastern Finland (Itä-Suomen yliopisto) is a university in Finland founded in 2010 with campuses in Joensuu and Kuopio.
+The University of Eastern Finland (Itä-Suomen yliopisto) is a university in Finland, which was founded in 2010 and has campuses in Joensuu and Kuopio.

 History

 The Finnish Parliament passed the Universities Act on June 16, 2009, which, among other things, extended the autonomy of Finnish universities by giving each university an independent legal personality, as a public corporation or a foundation.
 Also, universities’ management and decision-making systems were reformed.

 Merger

 2006 - The University of Joensuu and the University of Kuopio decided to intensify their mutual cooperation as part of the Ministry of Education program addressing the structural development of Finnish higher education institutions.
 The project for the University of Eastern Finland was selected as one of the Ministry of Education spearhead projects.
 The project formed a working group led by Professor Reijo Vihko.

 2007 - Professor Reijo Vihko's working group submitted a report proposing that cooperation between the two universities be further intensified.
 The two universities' senates formally agreed to merge, thereby forming a new university, deciding on its name, the University of Eastern Finland, a few weeks later.

 2008 - The organization structure and strategy of the University of Eastern Finland were completed.
 The University of Joensuu and the University of Kuopio received a joint right to confer degrees in Economics and Business Administration.